NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 predict_happiness(200)

-# 3. Now predict the satisfaction rating when an employee is paid $800/day
+# 3. Now predict the satisfaction rating when an employee is paid $400/day
-predict_happiness(800)
+predict_happiness(400)

+# 4. How about $1200?
+Will the employee be extremely happy?
+Use the predict_happiness() function to see a prediction.
+predict_happiness(1200)
 ```

 *** =sct